seven-phases-max/less-plugin-lists/docs/ref.md

 **Remarks**
 - The purpose of this function is to construct a comma-separated list in place so that it can be passed as a single function or mixing argument
-- As well as using both comma or space separated list "literals" directly in [complex statements](va.md#list-literals).
+- As well as allowing both comma or space separated list "literals" to be used directly in [complex statements](va.md#list-literals).
 - Function identifiers are not case-sensitive in Less, so `L` identifier is also valid to use.

 **Example**